-Ernakulam Shiva Temple, also known as Ernakulathappan Temple is one of the major temples of Kerala.
-Located in heart of Ernakulam, in the port city of Kochi, the temple is dedicated to Lord Shiva.
-Believed to be the presiding deity as the protector of the city, as per local Hindu faiths and tradition.
+One of the famous temples in Kerala, Ernakulam Shiva Temple, also known as Ernakulathappan Temple, is located in the heart of Ernakulam, in the port city of Kochi.
+The Ernakulam Temple is dedicated to Lord Shiva, who is believed to be the protector of the city as per the locals.

-The history of the Ernakulam temple is associated with the Hindu epic Mahabharata.
-The temple finds mention in the Sangam Literature and is believed as one of the major temples under Chera Dynasty.
 Another notable story dates back to the 16th century.
-During the time when Fort Kochi was under siege by the Dutch, the Kochi rulers moved their capital to Ernakulam and made a beautiful Palace which overlooks the pond of this temple.
-Later, the temple was declared as the protector of Ernakulam.
+During the Siege of Fort Kochi, the Kochi rulers moved their capital to Ernakulam and made a Palace overlooking the pond of this temple.
+Later, the temple was declared the protector of Ernakulam.

-The festival is followed with various cultural programs.
-Temple arts like Paatakam, Thayambaka, Ottamthullal, Classical dances, Kathakali, Classical music concerts, Bhajans etc. make the occasion all the more wonderful.
+Various cultural programs then follow the festival.
+Temple arts like Paatakam, Thayambaka, Ottamthullal, Classical dances, Kathakali, Classical music concerts, Bhajans, etc., make the occasion all the more wonderful.

 Plan a trip to Kochi with our Kochi holiday packages and take blessings of the supreme being, Lord Shiva.